 \section{Abstract}

-This study establishes a comprehensive mathematical framework for the analysis of radial differential equations, identifying a fundamental connection between three distinct classes of problems: the nonlinear Riccati equation, the linear Schr\"{o}dinger equation, and the Hamilton--Jacobi--Bellman equation for stochastic control.
-We prove the existence and uniqueness of regular solutions on both bounded and unbounded domains, identifying sharp growth rates and asymptotic behaviors.
-Furthermore, we conduct a sensitivity analysis of the noise intensity parameter, characterizing the transitions between deterministic and diffusion-dominated regimes through the lens of singular perturbation theory.
-Our theoretical results are complemented by numerical simulations that validate the predicted feedback laws and the structural stability of the system.
-This unified approach provides deep insights into the duality between global wave functions and local dynamical drifts, offering a rigorous basis for analyzing multidimensional stochastic processes under central potentials.
+This study develops a unified mathematical framework for the analysis of radial differential equations, revealing a fundamental connection between three distinct classes of problems: the nonlinear Riccati equation, the linear Schr\"odinger equation, and the Hamilton--Jacobi--Bellman equation for stochastic control.
+We establish the existence and uniqueness of regular solutions on both bounded and unbounded domains, deriving sharp growth rates and exact asymptotic plateaus through a general barrier theory.
+A detailed sensitivity analysis of the noise intensity parameter identifies the transition between deterministic and diffusion-dominated regimes via singular perturbation methods.
+These theoretical results are reinforced by numerical simulations that validate the predicted feedback laws, confirm the convexity--concavity structure of the triality, and illustrate the stability of the system.
+The resulting framework clarifies the duality between global wave functions and local dynamical drifts, providing a rigorous foundation for the study of multidimensional stochastic processes under central potentials.